The last two weeks in Azure

 Azure Linux has been around for a while (originally CBL-Mariner), focused on being a lightweight, hardened OS for containers.
 Version 4.0 introduces a split:

-• Azure Linux 4 (preview) — now a general-purpose OS for Azure VMs (and usable as a WSL distro).
-Derived from Fedora, open-source, Microsoft-maintained, free, with a kernel optimized for Azure infrastructure but still heavily hardened.
+• Azure Linux 4 (preview): now a general-purpose OS for Azure VMs (and usable as a WSL distro).
+Derived from Fedora, open-source, Microsoft-maintained, free, with a kernel optimised for Azure infrastructure but still heavily hardened.

 Final thoughts

-Azure Files Entra-only identity (CW21).
-Dropping the AD-account requirement for Azure Files is a genuine simplification for cloud-only shops.
+Azure Files Entra-only identity is a real simplification for cloud-only shops.
 If you’ve been maintaining a synced AD identity purely to satisfy SMB Kerberos, you can retire that dependency.
-Pair it with the new managed-identity support from CW20 and the access story for Azure Files gets meaningfully cleaner.
+Pair it with the new managed-identity support from CW20 and the access story for Azure Files looks much cleaner.

-Container Apps Express (CW20).
-The agent-hosting angle is the real story.
-Sub-second cold starts plus scale-to-zero plus per-second billing is the right shape for spinning agents and MCP servers up on demand.
-Worth prototyping against if you’re building anything agentic.
+Container Apps Express is the agent-hosting story.
+Sub-second cold starts plus scale-to-zero plus per-second billing is exactly what you want for spinning agents and MCP servers up on demand.
+If you’re building anything agentic, try it.

-Foundry Model Router expansion (CW21).
-Adding Claude Opus 4.7, GPT-5.5, and the rest takes the router to 28 models, and the new open-source eval repo means you can actually verify it’s routing well rather than trusting it blindly.
-If you’ve been hand-writing routing logic in your app, this is the moment to delete it.
+Foundry Model Router now covers 28 models including Claude Opus 4.7 and GPT-5.5.
+With the new open-source eval repo you can actually verify it’s routing well rather than trusting it blindly.
+If you’ve been hand-writing routing logic in your app, this is a good moment to throw that away.

-And don’t sleep on the TLS 1.0/1.1 retirement — May 2027 sounds far off, but the work is in finding the long-tail clients that can’t negotiate TLS 1.2.
+And don’t sleep on the TLS 1.0/1.1 retirement.
+May 2027 sounds far off, but the work is in finding the long-tail clients that can’t speak TLS 1.2.
 Start the audit now.

 Sources